kini/cs429-lab0/README.md

 ### Install Linux on the virtual machine

-In the settings page for your new VM, find the virtual CD drive and "insert" the installation ISO you downloaded earlier.
-Start up the VM, booting from the virtual CD drive, and you should see the installer come up on the virtual screen.
+Start up the VM.
+VirtualBox will throw up a dialog box asking whether you want to insert a virtual CD into the virtual CD drive, which you do.
+Select the CD image you downloaded earlier.
+You should soon see the installer come up on the virtual screen.
 Follow the instructions to install your Linux distribution.

+### Install a web browser

+You should install a web browser in your VM, so that you can refer to Canvas, Piazza, GitHub (including this page), etc. from inside your VM while working on your labs.
+Type the following to install Mozilla
+Firefox:

+    $ sudo apt-get install firefox

+Or install any other browser of your choice.
+After you're done, open this page (http://github.com/kini/cs429-lab0) in the browser inside your VM and proceed from there.

 ### Install the guest additions

+This step is optional -- if it doesn't work, you can come back and try to fix it later if you want.

 Mount the Guest Additions CD (there is a special menu item in the VirtualBox application for this), and follow the instructions to